lianran/LonghashHackathon/combined-hash-sig.md

 Assume
 The cryptocurrency of Blockchain 1 is COIN1
 The cryptocurrency of Blockchain 2 is COIN2
-Bob wants to exchange 'a' amount of COIN1 to 'b' amount of COIN2.
+Bob wants to exchange 'a' amount of COIN1 for 'b' amount of COIN2.
-Alice wants to exchange 'b' amount of COIN2 to 'a' amount of COIN1.
+Alice wants to exchange 'b' amount of COIN2 for 'a' amount of COIN1.

 In order for 'Combined-HASH-SIG' to work, Blockchain 1 needs to support branching, hashlock and timelock (CLTV or something equaivalent) while Blockchain 2 only need to support multi-sig.